cube3power/atsd/rule-engine/functions-format.md

   formatBytes(number x, boolean si) string
 ```

-Display number of bytes `x` in a human-readable format.
-The function identifies the largest possible unit (from Byte to Exabyte) such that the number `x` is equal or exceeds 1 such unit.
+The function returns the total number of bytes `x` in a human-readable format.
+The function identifies the largest possible unit (from Byte to Exabyte) such that the number `x` is equal to or exceeds 1 such unit.
 Units are decimal-based (1000) if the `si` parameter is set to `true`, and binary (1024) otherwise.

 For example, if the unit is `1000` (`si` set to `true`):